JoeSz/Exopite-Responsive-Touch-Enabled-Lightbox-WordPress-Plugin/README.md

 - Thumbnail navigation.
 - Translation ready.
 - Fast and lightweight.
 (The JavaScript is only  8.32 KB)
+- Auto, gallery and single mode

 #### Open images and divs

 - Open all divs with a class `lightbox35-lightbox`.
 - Open all images which inside a link tag, except with `lightbox35-no-lightbox` class.
 - With the class `lightbox35-no-gallery`, will not listed in the gallery, but opens individually.
+- Gallery mode: open images with a class and navigat between them, every other, images open as single

 #### Navigate through elements